110th Security Forces conduct Shoot, Move, and Communicate drills

-U.S. Air Force Staff.
-Sgt.
-Jody Fuller (center) clears his weapon as Tech.
-Sgt.
-Jay Sherman (right) and Staff Sgt.
-Connor Ringling, (right), 110th Security Forces Squadron, 110th Wing, Michigan Air National Guard, ensures weapons safety checks prior to conducting shoot, move communicate drills at the 110th Wing Battle Creek Air National Guard Base, Battle Creek, Michigan, Dec.
+Security Forces Airmen with the 110th Security Forces Squadron, 110th Wing, Michigan Air National Guard, conduct shoot, move communicate drills at the 110th Wing Battle Creek Air National Guard Base, Battle Creek, Michigan, Dec.
 23, 2021.
 Security Forces members were meeting their annual requirements while conducting tactical reloads and weapons transitions between the M4 rifle and the 9mm pistol.
-(U.S. Air National Guard photo by Master Sgt.
+(U.S. Air National Guard video by Master Sgt.
 David Eichaker)

 |Date Taken: